badbruce07/badbruce07.github.io/_posts/2014-10-07-weekly-tasks.markdown

 `curl_init()` which is defined as the variable $curl, a cURL option which are shown in each case of switch and a value which can be any variable or number.
 <br/>

+You have the option to be a user of HarvestAPI simply by going to `<a href="http://harvestdata.herokuapp.com/user/register"> HarvestAPI</a>` and click the sign up tab.
+Once registered, you can use your username and password to replace "username:password" in line 29.